Britwad/GPTree/LivingDocument.md

 **Postconditions (success scenario)**

-* User is signed into their account, using their google account, and can now create a tree
+* User is signed into their account, using their google account, and can now create a tree.
+If they had not created an account before, a new user entity is associated with their email.

 **List of steps (success scenario)**